lindakatcodes/CoopersStampInventory/README.md

 //Still to implement:
 - Change background color of display cells when below desired threshold
 - Buttons / toggle for inks
-- Set up form (or similar) to change values when used -- Used form has main look - need to adjust position of finished button -- Also need to add functionality, so values are stored/updated when entered -- A little more work needed on toggling buttons/display for form
+- Forms need to add functionality, so values are stored/updated when entered
-- Another form set up when restocked
 - Refresh main display after used / stocked values entered
+- Be certain look is decent on phone (currently display is good but form X goes outside of box)